chuangcaleb/ffluent/README.md

  <br />

 > I expect the average `ffluent` user to be a non-technical screenwriter, so I'll go slowly in layman terms – this may just be exactly what you need!
-Do skip forward to parts that are relevant to you.
+Skip forward to parts that are relevant to you.

 |**`ffluent` is a tool that automatically combines multiple smaller `.fountain` files.**|
 |-|